Robi1021/cloudone-network-security-samples/edge-deployment/README.md

 | SSH KeyPair Name (DVWAKeyPairName)                       | Requires input | A public/private key pair, which allows you to connect securely to your instance after it launches.
 When you created an AWS account, this is the key pair you created in your preferred region |
 ### 2. Deploying Network Security to your environment

-After the CloudFormation stack is successfully deployed, please use the deployment wizard in your CloudOne Network Security console to deploy Network Security Appliance in your environment.
+After the CloudFormation stack is successfully deployed, please use the deployment wizard in your Network Security console to deploy Network Security Appliance in your environment.
 For detailed step-by-step instructions on deploying Network Security please check [Deploy Protection](https://cloudone.trendmicro.com/docs/network-security/add_cloud_accounts_appliances/) section

-Once the Network Security Virtual Appliances have been succcessfully deployed, make sure they are visible in the CloudOne console and are reporting 'Active' status.
+Once the Network Security Virtual Appliances have been succcessfully deployed, make sure they are visible in the Trend Micro Cloud One console and are reporting 'Active' status.

 Your environment is now ready to inspect inbound and outbound traffic!